viktorasri/nordpass-app/README.md

 From all the different spacings in Figma template it was hard to come up with a spacing system that would fit all different values so I've decided to leave odd spacings like 5px, 7px, 9px, 15px out.

-Since task description had no requirement for using JavaScript I've decided to use TypeScript since it helps avoiding most runtime errors regaridng types.
+Since task description had no requirement for using JavaScript I've decided to use TypeScript since it helps avoiding most runtime errors regarding types.

 ### Structure and UI